mnebuerquo/profile/sherman-adelson-resume.md

 * Maintained legacy websites and fulfilled customer requests with short deadlines.
 * Fixed bugs and added features to 8 different CMS and website platforms in Node.js and PHP.
 * Wrote data segmentation tools to show priority clients the effects of their customer loyalty programs on sales in weekly reports.
+* Fixed bugs and added features to website products using multiple API integrations including Fishbowl, Exact Target, Google Analytics and others.
 * Developed automated scripts to simplify workflow for legacy system maintenance.
 * Responsible for production and QA deployment of Magento e-commerce platform.
 * Contributed to documentation of legacy maintenance tasks.